seqfx/seqfx.github.io/index.md

   </div>
 </div>

-We specialise in design and development of software that enables the exploration of consciousness.
-The main directions are astrology, mindfulness and meditation.
+We specialise in design and development of software that facilitates the process of exploration of consciousness.
+The main directions are astrology, mindfulness, meditation and musical education.

 Our apps assist in building bridges between the information age and the ancient knowledge that served human quest of self-inquiry for millennia and will continue far into the future.